bonsai-rx/docs/articles/documentation-style-guide.md

 - Writing individual operator articles ensures complete coverage of all operators.

 Creating an individual operator article requires some additional steps.
-For example, to create an individual operator article for a `Timer` operator to be included in a `Manual` article as well as in the automatically generated `Reference` docs:
+For example, to create an individual article for a `Timer` operator to be included in both a `Manual` article as well as in the automatically generated `Reference` docs:

-1) Create the `Bonsai_Reactive_Timer.md` article and place it in the `docs/apidoc` folder.
-To utilize the `overwrite` function, in the markdown file, assign a UID that follows the namespace.operator format.
+1. Create the `Bonsai_Reactive_Timer.md` article and place it in the `docs/apidoc` folder.
+To utilize the `overwrite` function, in the markdown file, assign a UID that follows the `namespace.operator` format.

 ```yml
 ---